 - A copy of your current identification.
 This could include: Permanent Resident Card, Passport, Valid Driver’s License, State ID with proof of immigration status

-Video: What is a Federal Immigration Bond
+Video: What is a Federal Immigration Bail Bond

 If someone you know is in an ICE Federal Detention Center you can locate them using this Immigration Detainee Locator

-How much does an immigration bond cost?
+FAQ 2: How does an immigration bail bond work?